This page describes the ways you can execute a robotic process.

 Enter the ID of the robotic process to execute.

 You can find the robotic process ID by going to the configuration page.
 The ID is a read-only value generated when you create the robotic process and can't be changed.

 You can manually execute a robotic process within the Appian RPA Console.
 Open the robotic process's configuration and click the Execute icon.
 The Execute robotic process page appears:

-Before clicking on the Execute button , you must fill in all required fields, defined on the Robot configuration menu.
+Before you click Execute , you must fill in all required fields, defined on the Robot configuration menu.